acg-team/tral/easy_setup/README.md

 - tred

 On the bottom of each installation script for the external software an uninstallation procedure can be found.
-Either comment all installation part and uncomment uninstallation part or run the commands directly in the commandline.
+Either comment out all installation part and uncomment uninstallation part or run the commands directly in the commandline.

-It may be that you need to be root to install external software.

-## Activation and Use of TRAL

-It is recommended to install TRAL within a virtual environment (e. g. virtualenv).
+You may need to run these scripts as root ($INSTALLATION_PATH is usr/local/bin per default).

 ## Uninstallation of TRAL and its external software